LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/01-introduction-to-covid-19.md

 ### 1-12 What happens if pregnant women get COVID-19?

-Pregnant women can become sick with COVID-19 but coronavirus does not spread to their unborn baby in the womb and coronavirus is not present in their breast milk.
+Pregnant women can become sick with COVID-19 but coronavirus usually does not spread to their unborn baby in the womb and coronavirus is not present in their breast milk.
 Infection can however spread to the baby after birth from the mother’s respiratory droplets or by direct contact.
 Therefore, mothers must wear a mask and wash their hands carefully before breastfeeding their baby, for at least 14 days after the start of their symptoms.

 ## The risk of COVID-19